 The following section details what will be studied within the Core Subject at Key Stage 4.
-Although these subjects are compulsory it is still valuable information so you understand what topics will be involved as well as they Curriculum staff members who you can contact should you have any questions.
+Although these subjects are compulsory, it is still valuable information so you understand what topics will be involved.
+It also lets you know which curriculum staff members who you can contact should you have any questions.